hffriman/SynopseArt/README.md

 ### Introduction

-SynopseArt is a fictional website for a fictional company, created by me with HTML and CSS.
+SynopseArt, a fictional website for a fictional company, was created by me with HTML and CSS.

 This was my individual project in the course "Orientation to Digital Services" during my first year in Haaga-Helia University of Applied Sciences.